choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 2. Open Door to instrument (Tap `Open Door` on Touchpad).
 The valve causing problems is the furthest rightmost on the back inside of the unit.
 3. With a **flathead screwdriver**, unscrew the screws on either side of the valve (Left and right)(See Photo). **Keep the tubes connected to the valve.** Using a pair of **pliers**, twist the silver knobs on top and bottom of the valve until they come loose.
 Screw the valve back into place and then tighten the silver knobs again.
 This should realign the valve.

 _If Problem Remains:_ There is an older valve near the detergent solution that can be used in case the current one gets stuck and cannot be loosened.
+(Consult user manual on how to replace.)

 #### Initialization & homing fails